Coronavirus: Why producing a vaccine is no smooth sailing | DW | 11.01.2021

 It didn't take long, though, before that relief gave way to skepticism and many questions concerning post-approval procedures.
 Who should be vaccinated first?
 Would there be a fixed order and above all, would enough doses of the vaccine be available in time?

 Rolf Hömke, a spokesman for the German association of pharmaceutical research companies (vfa), which represents close to 50 German pharma firms, points to a major challenge.
-"It's one thing to get production going on a small scale, but having to scale up production quickly is another," he told DW.
+"It's one thing to get production going on a small scale, but having to scale up production quickly is another," he said.

 The Marburg staff had to be retrained to adjust to the new challenges.
 "Technology is one thing, but you also need experienced employees, so we had to train them accordingly," Hömke said.
 BioNTech says production in the Marburg plant could start as soon as February.